usnistgov/metaschema/website/content/specification/_index.md

 ### `<example>`

-The optional `<example>` element is used to provide inline examples, which are intended to illustrate the use the information element implemented by the definition.
+The optional `<example>` element is used to provide inline examples, which illustrate the use of the information element being defined.
 Examples are provided in XML, which can then be automatically converted into other formats.

 The `example` element is optional and may occur multiple times.